algolia/instantsearch/docs/src/advanced/integrate-with-nuxt.md

 This allows you to have a better control over the lifecycle of the search.

 In the `asyncData` method, multiple things happen:
-1. you first manually start the store which will launch the first query to Algolia `searchStore.start()`
+1. you first manually start & refresh the store which will launch the first query to Algolia `searchStore.start()` && `searchStore.refresh()`
 2. you then wait for the query to be done so that you get all the results in the store with `store.waitUntilInSync()` method
 3. you return the serialized version of the store so that it can be passed to the frontend `return { serializedSearchStore: searchStore.serialize() }`